 A French knot is fancy and elegant.
-It is like a string of pearls that finishes off a formal outfit.
 It can add just the right touch to a piece of embroidery and making perfect French knots is an important embroidery accomplishment.
 It is worth taking the time to practice, and once you get it, it is not hard.

 When to use it: